open-telemetry/opentelemetry.io/content/en/docs/instrumentation/erlang/exporters.md

 Jaeger, as well as commercial services.
 For a full list of available exporters, see the [registry](/ecosystem/registry/?component=exporter).

-For testing purposes the `opentelemetry-erlang` repo has a Collector configuration, [config/otel-collector-config.yaml](https://github.com/open-telemetry/opentelemetry-erlang/blob/main/config/otel-collector-config.yaml) that can be used as a starting point.
+For testing purposes the `opentelemetry-erlang` repository has a Collector configuration, [config/otel-collector-config.yaml](https://github.com/open-telemetry/opentelemetry-erlang/blob/main/config/otel-collector-config.yaml) that can be used as a starting point.
 This configuration is used in